A Nomadic Childhood

 computing, chemistry, and military history.

 Writing Sometimes, I just feel like writing something.
 My first nontechnical book was a memoir of life lessons titled Pearls from Sand: How Small Encounters Lead to Powerful Lessons.
 From software to self-help?
 Maybe it's not that big a stretch.
-In late 2016 I had a really cool idea for a forensic mystery novel—so cool that I had to try my hand at fiction.
-This led to The Reconstruction, the most fun I ever had writing something.
+In 2016 I had a really cool idea for a forensic mystery novel, which led to The Reconstruction, the most fun I ever had writing something.
 What next?
-Could be anything.
+I think I feel a sequel coming on.

 Music Like everybody else, I picked up the electric guitar when I was 12.
 Unlike a lot of people, I still play.
-In recent years I've enjoyed writing and recording a variety of songs at home, just for fun.
-I play Gibson Les Paul, Fender Stratocaster, Taylor 314ce (acoustic), Rodriguez (classical), and Schecter (bass) guitars.
-I particularly enjoy classic rock, jazz, and Brazilian music.
+I enjoy recording songs, both covers and originals I wrote, just for fun.
+I play Gibson Les Paul, Fender Stratocaster, Taylor acoustic-electric, Rodriguez classical, and Schecter bass guitars.
 Yes, I already know I can't sing; thanks for noticing.

 Military History Growing up on Air Force bases, military history became one of my major reading interests.
 Visiting military museums, memorial ships, and battlefields is also fascinating.
-And if you see a serviceman in uniform, say "Thanks for your service," regardless of your politics.
-It's not an easy life.
+I've flown in World War II-era B-17 and B-24 bombers, amazing experiences.

 Volunteering It's rewarding to perform volunteer work, a value learned from my parents.
 I volunteer at the Happy Valley Library in Happy Valley, Oregon.
 I'm a delivery driver for Clackamas County Meals on Wheels and also a strong supporter of the Oregon Food Bank.
 Here's an essay I wrote describing why I drive for Meals on Wheels.